rxdcxdrnine/rxdcxdrnine/README.md

 - Senior student of University of Seoul (STAT/CS)
 - Member of GDSC University of Seoul
-- Interested in Backend Development and AI Production
+- Member of 2022 Codesquad Masters Course Backend Class

 <!--
 **rxdcxdrnine/rxdcxdrnine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.